Get the Apps

-From the energy stored in the mainspring of the barrel to the oscillating system regulating the time, the video above perfectly explains in simple terms how a mechanical watch basically works.
+From the energy stored in the mainspring of the barrel to the oscillating system regulating the time, the video below perfectly explains in simple terms how a mechanical watch basically works.

 Watch in detail how the time is regulated by the combined action of the escapement and the oscillating system, the “heart of the watch”, composed of the balance wheel and the hairspring.